Art Tatum: 1927–1937

 At the end of his first Three Deuces stint, Tatum moved to California, traveling by train because of his fear of flying.
 There, he continued a routine that characterized the greater part of his career: performing paid gigs followed by informal late night sessions, all accompanied by heavy drinking.
 A friend from his early days in California observed that Tatum drank Pabst Blue Ribbon beer by the case.
 This lifestyle contributed to the effects of the diabetes that Tatum probably developed as an adult, but, as highlighted by his biographer, James Lester, Tatum would have faced a conflict if he wanted to address his diabetes: "concessions – drastically less beer, a controlled diet, more rest – would have taken away exactly the things that mattered most to him, and would have removed him from the night-life that he seemed to love more than almost anything (afternoon baseball or football games would probably come next)".

+Tatum performed on various radio programs in 1935-36 including the "Paul Whiteman Music Hall", the "NBC Carnival" amd the "Sinclair Greater Minstrels" programs.

-In California, Tatum also played for Hollywood parties and appeared on Bing Crosby's radio program late in 1936.
+In California, Tatum also played "numerous parties for members of the [Hollywood] movie colony", including Oscar Levant, George Gershwin and Mary Pickford, and appeared on Bing Crosby's radio program late in 1936.
 He recorded in Los Angeles for the first time early the following year – four tracks as the sextet named Art Tatum and His Swingsters, for Decca Records.
+During that period, Tatum met 25-year-old tenor saxophonist, Don Byas, who bridged the swing and bebop eras of jazz.
+Byas credited Tatum as a major influence on his playing and recalled receiving the following advice: "Don, don't ever worry about what you're going to play or where the ideas are going to come from.
+Just remember there is no such thing as a wrong note.
+What makes a note wrong is when you don't know where to go after that one.
+As long as you know how to get to the next note, there's no such thing as a wrong note.
+You hit any note you want and it fits in any chord."

 Continuing to travel by train, Tatum settled into a pattern of performances at major jazz clubs in Los Angeles, Chicago, and New York interspersed with appearances at minor clubs where musicians of his standing did not normally play.
 Thus, in 1937 he left Los Angeles for another residence at the Three Deuces in Chicago, and then went on to the Famous Door club in New York, where he opened for Louis Prima.
 Tatum recorded for Brunswick again near the end of that year.